-The housing complex consists of Brueberg Hall, Gibson Hall, and Kettner Hall.
+The housing complex consists of Brueberg Hall, Gibson Hall, and Kettner Hall on campus, and the Meadowlark Apartments off campus.
 Each apartment unit houses 4-5 residents typically, but may house as many as 6 when needed.
 The housing complex includes the Student Commons (The Cove), which has two large screen televisions, computer lab with free printing, pool and foosball table, two laundry facilities, and there are three fire pits halfway up the hill leading to the main campus.